Obeticholic Acid Dosage

-- Patients taking concomitant bile acid binding resins should allow at least 4 hours before or after taking the bile acid resin, or as great an interval as possible.
+- Patients taking concomitant bile acid binding resins should allow at least 4 to 6 hours before or after taking the bile acid resin, or they should separate administration of this drug by as great an interval as possible.

-- This drug is indicated for patients who have not achieved adequate biochemical response to an appropriate response to UDCA for at least 1 year or are intolerant of UDCA.
+- This drug is indicated for patients who have not achieved an adequate biochemical response to UDCA for at least 1 year or are intolerant of UDCA.

-- Approval of this drug is based on a reduction in ALP levels; improvements in survival/disease-related symptoms have not been established.
+- Approval of this drug is based on a reduction in ALP levels; improvements in survival/disease-related symptoms has not been established.

 More about obeticholic acid

 - Check interactions